Abdul Busuulwa, PhD – Board Member

 Lillian Nalwoga – Programme Manager

 CIPESA’s Programme Manager, has seven years of ICT policy research and advocacy experience, having joined the organisation as a Policy Officer in 2007.
 She has facilitated and coordinated ICT policy workshops – including coordinating the East African Internet Governance Forum in 2011 and 2015.
-Lillian has a Bachelors of Development Studies (Makerere University, Uganda) with a Postgraduate Diploma in Project Management as well as advanced training in Internet studies and is pursuing a Masters in Digital Media and Society at Uppsala University, Sweden.
+Lillian has a Bachelors of Development Studies (Makerere University, Uganda) with a Postgraduate Diploma in Project Management as well as advanced training in Internet studies.
+She holds a Masters in Digital Media and Society from Uppsala University, Sweden.
 She is also the President of the Internet Society (ISOC) Uganda.

 Juliet Nanfuka – Research and Communications Officer